aldinh777/potatoheadshot/README.md

 ### Sweet Potato Bucket
 Cook the "Sweet Potato Bucket" to make it usable and edible

-Be careful to don't accidentally drink the lava and get burn
+Be careful, don't drink the lava with the bucket

-If you did, then you can drink the water with the bucket
+In case you drink lava, drink the water with the bucket to cool down

 ### Sweet Potato Generator
 A simple generator that can produce RF by cooking "Potato" or "Very Sweet Potato"